Suzukakedai Station

 Suzukakedai Station (すずかけ台駅, Suzukakedai-eki) is a passenger railway station located in the city of Machida, Tokyo, Japan, operated by Tokyu Corporation.

 Lines

-Suzukakedai Station is served by the Tōkyū Den-en-toshi Line from Shibuya in Tokyo to Chūō-rinkan, with through services via the Tokyo Metro Hanzōmon Line to and from the Tobu Isesaki Line.
+Suzukakedai Station is served by the Tōkyū Den-en-toshi Line from Shibuya in Tokyo to Chūō-rinkan, with through services via the Tokyo Metro Hanzōmon Line to and from the Tobu Skytree Line and further onto the Tobu Isesaki and Nikko lines.
 Located between Tsukushino and Minami-machida Grandberry Park, it is 28.0 km from the terminus of the line at Shibuya.

 Only "Local" and "Semi-express" services stop at this station.

 Station layout

 The station has two opposed ground-level side platforms serving two tracks, connected by an underground passage.

 Platforms

 History

 Suzukakedai Station opened on 1 April 1972.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 11,623 passengers daily.

 The passenger figures for previous years are as shown below.